 There is a well-known rule in physics that nature abhors a vacuum.
-Air will rush in immediately to fill the space as soon it finds a way.
+Air will rush in immediately to fill the space as soon as it finds a way.
 Ideas appear to behave in much the same way.
 They will travel around the world, as soon as they are able to.
 The religious headscarf is just a piece of cloth, but for many Muslims it stands for decency, modesty and identity.
 For others it signifies compulsion or oppression.
 The success of liberalism that moved along with the flow of capital from the West around the world, is now getting a shake-up back at home.
 Translating cloth into words, what could well be the message carried around by some women in Europe wearing a headscarf is: „No!
-Your ideas and your life style are not the answer for everyone.
+Your ideas and your lifestyle are not the answer for everyone.
 Not everything you have done is correct, your treatment of us is not just – that is why we must keep our distance to you and stand together.“

 In February 2004 the western German state of Saarland, one of the 16 German federal states, became the fifth in the country to propose legislation that would ban Muslim teachers from wearing a headscarf in state schools.
 The proposal states that neutrality in public schools must not be endangered „through political, religious or ideological displays“.

 In September 2003 a teacher originating from Afghanistan but holding a German passport, Fareshta Ludin, won her court case against a rule that would not allow her to enter the teaching profession at a state school in Baden-Württemberg because she insisted on wearing her headscarf in the classroom.
-This, in spite of the fact that in Germany's most populous state, North-Rhine Westphalia, at least 15 Muslim female teachers already wear their headscarf while teaching youngsters – without any problems at all.
+This, in spite of the fact that in Germany's most populous state, North-Rhine Westpahlia, at least 15 Muslim female teachers already wear their headscarf while teaching youngsters – without any problems at all.
 The judges of Germany's highest court ruled that Fareshta Ludin should have been allowed to teach in Baden-Württemberg, as there is no law to prohibit teachers adhering to religions other than Christianity from taking up their profession.
 Article 4 of Germany's Basic Law – the federal constitution – stipulates that everyone is free to his own religious belief and that no-one must be discriminated against on account of his or her religion.
 The high court further ruled, however, that each individual state may pass its own laws prohibiting Muslim teachers wearing a headscarf while teaching, if they consider it necessary, as decisions on education lie in the hands of Germany's 16 states.
 Many Germans had until now argued that the regulations relating to civil servants which state that they must practise moderation and uphold the German constitution, should really be enough to prevent the admission of female Muslim teachers wearing a headscarf at work, should they have become conspicuous.
 But this is not the case.
 In other words, the court ruled that tolerance is to be shown to someone who refuses to take off a headscarf in a public institution.
 What could be the background to this kind of behaviour on behalf of Fareshta Ludin, and on behalf of German institutions, lawyers and politicians?

 Fareshta Ludin is one of 3.5 million Muslims now living in Germany – around 3,2 % of the population.
 Most come from Turkey, others come from the former Yugoslavia, Morocco, Tunisia, Iraq, Pakistan, Iran, Afghanistan and other countries.
 The majority of Muslim women living in Germany do not wear a headscarf.
-Most migrants wish to be become integrated and not begin to establish a parallel society.
+Most migrants wish to become integrated and not begin to establish a parallel society.

 The largest community of Muslim immigrants in Germany is the Turkish community.
 According to Professor Faruk Sen, director of the Centre for Studies on Turkey, the second and third generation of Turkish Muslims are aiming for a more pluralistic understanding of Islam.
 Just 27% of those questioned are of the opinion that women should wear a headscarf in public.
 The percentage is even lower among the women questioned.

 But there are other groups.
 Several organisations are being observed by Germany's watchdog institution that seeks out unconstitutional trendsetters.
 Recently the King Fahd Academy in Bonn, which was originally set up in 1995 for the children of Arab diplomats residing in Germany, has been accused of links with extremist Islamists.
 It must now meet several demands to avoid closure.
 One of its teachers was accused of calling for a „jihad“, or holy war.
 The school will continue to teach a Saudi curriculum but will review teaching practices and materials for its 465 pupils.
-Achmed Senyurd, a journalist and expert on Islamic organisations, has estimated that more than 70.000 children are visiting Koran schools in Germany. „A parallell world of thought is slowly coming into being,“ he says.
-Some of them preach the rejection of Germany's "godless culture".
-For others, the headscarf signals a neo-Islamic femininity.
+Achmed Senyurd, a journalist and expert on Islamic organisations, has estimated that more than 70,000 children are visiting Koran schools in Germany. „A parallel world of thought is slowly coming into being,“ he says.
+Some of them preach the rejection of Germany's 'godless culture', For others, the headscarf signals a neo-Islamic femininity.
 On the website of a Muslim market the following words could be read: „They would like to drive us Muslims away.
 German culture has formed an alliance against decency and justice, as manifests itself in the headscarf.“ There are strong reactions on behalf of many public figureheads in Germany against such assertions.
 It is felt that fundamental democratic principles are being questioned.

 Muslim teachers.
 It sees itself as working independently of political and religious considerations.